2,5-Dimethoxy-4-ethylamphetamine: Pharmacokinetics

 In terms of effects in humans, the onset of lower doses of DOET and its individual enantiomers (0.75–4 mg) is 1 to 3 hours, peak effects occur after 3 to 5 hours, and the duration is 5 to 10 hours.
 At higher doses of DOET (2 to 6 mg), the duration was reported to be 14 to 20 hours.
 DOET, like other DOx drugs, has an unusually slow onset and long duration.
-In rodents, DOET is metabolized by oxidation of the ethyl group at the 4 position.
+The drug crosses the blood–brain barrier in rodents.
+DOET is metabolized by oxidation of the ethyl group at the 4 position in rodents.
 It appears to be metabolized more quickly than DOM.
 In humans, DOET is excreted 10 to 40% in urine unchanged within 24 hours.
 The greatest excretion rate occurred between 3 and 6 hours.

 Chemistry

-DOET, also known as 2,5-dimethoxy-4-ethylamphetamine or as 2,5-dimethoxy-4-ethyl-α-methylphenethylamine, is a substituted phenethylamine and amphetamine and is a member of the DOx group of drugs.
+DOET, also known as 4-ethyl-2,5-dimethoxyamphetamine or as 4-ethyl-2,5-dimethoxy-α-methylphenethylamine, is a substituted phenethylamine and amphetamine and is a member of the DOx group of drugs.
 It is structurally related to the naturally occurring phenethylamine psychedelic mescaline (3,4,5-trimethoxyphenethylamine).

+Synthesis

+The chemical synthesis of DOET has been described.

+Analogues

-Analogues of DOET include other DOx drugs such as DOM, DOPR, DOBU, DOAM, DOB, and DOI.
+Analogues of DOET include other DOx drugs such as DOM, DOPR, DOBU, DOAM, DOB, DOI, DOEF, and DOTFE, among others.
 The α-desmethyl or phenethylamine analogue of DOET is 2C-E. Ariadne is the α-ethyl or phenylisobutylamine analogue of DOM.